-On November 1, 2012, you transfer to Monaco.
-Your tax home is in Monaco, and you are a bona fide resident of Monaco for the entire tax year 2013.
-In 2012, you paid $6,000 for allowable moving expenses for your move from the United States to Monaco.
+On November 1, 2013, you transfer to Monaco.
+Your tax home is in Monaco, and you are a bona fide resident of Monaco for the entire tax year 2014.
+In 2013, you paid $6,000 for allowable moving expenses for your move from the United States to Monaco.
 You were fully reimbursed (under a nonaccountable plan) for these expenses in the same year.
 The reimbursement is included in your income.
-Your only other income consists of $16,000 wages earned in 2012 after the date of your move, and $100,100 wages earned in Monaco for 2013.
+Your only other income for 2014 consists of $16,000 wages earned in 2013 after the date of your move, and $100,100 wages earned in Monaco for 2014.

 If your moving expense deduction is attributable to your foreign earnings in 2 years (the year of the move and the following year), you should request an extension of time to file your return for the year of the move until after the end of the second year.
 By then, you should have all the information needed to properly figure the moving expense deduction.
 See Extensions under When To File and Pay in chapter 1.

 If you do not request an extension, you should figure the part of the moving expense that you cannot deduct because it is allocable to the foreign earned income you are excluding.
 You do this by multiplying the moving expense by a fraction, the numerator (top number) of which is your excluded foreign earned income for the year of the move, and the denominator (bottom number) of which is your total foreign earned income for the year of the move.
 Once you know your foreign earnings and exclusion for the following year, you must either: